- What is hypertensive retinopathy

 Most people will only develop symptoms of hypertensive retinopathy after there has already been significant damage to the retina.
 Before this, it may take a doctor or ophthalmologist (specialist eye doctor) to identify the condition.

 - Double or cloudy vision

 - Loss of vision, when the condition has progressed significantly

-Ophthalmologists grade hypertensive retinopathy using four categories.
+Ophthalmologists grade hypertensive retinopathy using four categories or stages.
 The classification system is known as the Keith Wagener Barker (KWB) grades.